-Monthly divisional meetings with Head of Patient and feedback in a timely manner to initiate change and learning.
-Family Experience to review themes, complaints, associated changes, and learning.
-Website: 'You said we did
+Monthly divisional meetings with Head feedback in a timely manner to initiate change

+of Patient and Family Experience and learning.

+to review themes, Website:

+complaints, 'You said we did

+associated changes,

+and learning.

 RISK 10: If clinical audit requirements are not completed the Trust will fail to meet the requirements of clinical compliance regimes including NICE